 "Know your customer" is one of the basic principles underlying the guideline for the prevention of money laundering and terrorism financing and the work instructions on money laundering prevention.
 Full transparency is guaranteed by requiring all UBM contract partners to sign an appropriate disclosure form.
 Special priority is placed on transactions and the purchase and sale of apartments.
 More stringent due diligence requirements are connected, among others, with transactions involving a greater inherent risk in the sense of the guideline on the prevention of money laundering and terrorism financing, e.g. for offshore companies, high-risk countries and contracts with politically exposed persons.
 The money laundering officer uses special procedures to review all transactions with an increased risk of money laundering.
-Over 360 business partners were extensively reviewed in 2023.
+Over 700 business partners were extensively reviewed in 2024.

-UBM was audited by the anti-money laundering agency (City of Vienna market office) in February 2023.
+UBM's office in Unterpremstätten, Styria, was audited by the anti-money laundering agency in August 2024.
 Confirmation was provided that all employees were regularly informed in detail of the dangers of money laundering and terrorism financing, that all necessary risk surveys had been entered in UBM's service portal, and that the registration with the financial intelligence unit (GoAML) was complete and correct.
 Moreover, the agency was informed that the standardised "know your customer" form was extensively used to identify customers and that UBM met all diligence requirements in full, for example through plausibility checks and comparisons with public sanction lists.
-The audit was concluded by the agency without any material findings.
+The audit was concluded by the agency without any material findings and UBM was commended as a model company.

 Internal risk analysis for the prevention of money laundering and terrorism financing